skip to content

 Feedback

-Students receive written feedback on all assessed coursework via the Teaching Administrator.
-Final marks are made available to students following the final examiners' meeting in September.
+Students receive written feedback on all assessed coursework.
+Final overall marks are made available to students following the final examiners' meeting which is usually held at the end of September.

-Students are invited to group meetings throughout the year to discuss progress and concerns in order to address issues as and when they arise.
+Students can arrange to meet their dissertation supervisor or the course coordinator to discuss progress and concerns as and when they arise.

 All students will undergo regular supervision sessions with their dissertation supervisor.